dbuinevich/new_app/README.md

-this is my first ruby project
+this is my super duper mega old ruby project